-Sherel's expert tip: Free admission for all on Wednesday evenings after 5 pm and always for children under 12.
+Sherel's expert tip: It's free on Wednesday evenings after 5 pm.

 Annual Holiday programming at the Stewart Museum includes Christmas-themed workshops, a display of handmade Santa dolls and story hours performed by actors (free admission for those under 12) and especially for the children, animated films and scavenger hunts.
-After two and a half years of renovation, the Stewart Museum reopened in June of 2011.
-The permanent exhibition "History and Memory" features more than 500 items, some of which will be showcased for the first time.
+After two and a half years of renovations, the Stewart Museum re-opened with a permanent exhibition "History and Memory" that features more than 500 items, many of which will be on view for the first time.
 Established in 1955, the Stewart Museum is located on Ile Ste.
-Helene in Jean-Drapeau Park inside a Fortified British Arsenal completed over several years from 1824-1870.
+Helene in Jean-Drapeau Park.
+The museum sits inside a fortified British Arsenal completed over several years from 1824-1870.

-Recommended for Things to Do in December because: Special holiday programming includes a free art and story activities for kids under 12 as part of The Story Factory.
-Older kids and adults will enjoy the new escape game, "Phantoms of the Island."
+Recommended for Things to Do in December because: Special holiday programming includes free art and story activities for kids under 12.
+Older visitors will enjoy the new escape game,"Phantoms of the Island."